soft9000/PyDAO/README.md

 -------
 ![PyDAO GUI](PyDAO_GUI.png)

-Years latter the project is working well enough to declare what we have as an [Official PyPy Package](https://pypi.org/project/PyDAO-9000/).
+Years latter the project is working well enough to declare what we have as an [Official PyPi Package](https://pypi.org/project/PyDAO-9000/).

 Once installed most will probably want to use the GUI: